scottish-government-design-system/designsystem.gov.scot/components/search-result/index.md

 ### Include an image

-Some results may benefit from including an image.
+Some results may benefit from including an image if this adds context to the result.

+Using placeholder images should be avoided.

 {% include example-frame.html title="Search result with image" name="image" %}